-It is fine to drink 1-2 standard drinks a day with most chemotherapy drugs.
-In some cases alcohol can interfere with the way some chemotherapy drugs work.
-Your doctors and nurses giving the treatment will be able to give you specific advice about whether drinking alcohol is safe with your chemotherapy drugs.
+It is fine to drink 1 to 2 standard drinks a day with most cancer treatments.
+In some cases alcohol can interfere with the way some drugs work.
+Your doctors and nurses giving the treatment will be able to give you specific advice about whether drinking alcohol is safe with your treatment.